gyubraj/Devops-Django/Readme.md

         'NAME': '<Database_name>',
         'USER':'<Username>',
         'PASSWORD':'<Password>',
-        'HOST':'<Host>'   # This will be localhost when running locally }
+        'HOST':'<Host>',   # This will be localhost when running locally 'PORT': <database running port number>  # By default for postgres it is 5432 }
 }
 ```